ream/deprecated/docs/README.md

 }
 ```

-If the action you want to perfom in `preFetch` method is async, it should return a Promise.
+If the action you want to perform in `preFetch` method is async, it should return a Promise.

 ### Modify `<head>`